 Arguably the most important driver to launching a business is funding.
 Financing is the lifeblood of companies, but for the newcomers, obtaining capital is crucial.
 There are countless policies that aim to support entrepreneurs through grants and tax breaks, making capital more easily attainable.
 However, entrepreneurs most often turn to two forms of private external financing: debt and equity.
 Knowing how to diversify these sources of financing allows your startup to handle potential downturns and shows lenders that you’re a proactive entrepreneur.

 Once you’ve done the market research and studied your potential investors, it’s time to create a winning pitch deck and refine your presentation.
-Investors are looking for a return on investment (ROI), so you need to explain how their capital will drive your growth and generate a profit.
+Investors are looking for a return on investment (ROI), so you need to explain how their capital will drive your strategic growth and generate a profit.
 But a compelling narrative about your intended use of proceeds will go a long way toward building trust and helping them visualize their ROI.

 Many startups need help navigating the myriad challenges they encounter trying to grow their business.
 Traditional advisory options are expensive, antiquated and ineffective.
 With limited resources and a mountain of work to get done, entrepreneurs need to turn somewhere they can trust for guidance on strategy and execution.

 Once you have built your products on a foundation of market and competitive intelligence and the capital is in place, it’s time to leverage external entrepreneur resources in the form of an advisory services team that acts as an extension of your management team.
 Such a team can help guide your roadmap while giving data-driven direction on actionable next steps.